CLARIAH/clariah-plus/requirements/infrastructure-requirements.md

 ### 4. The infrastructure *MUST* _configure applications_ through environment variables. ([SEP](#sep))

-Configuration values (such as database connection strings, API URLs or secrets) must be parameterized.
+Configuration values (paths, URLs, settings) must be parameterized.
 The best way to do so is with [environment variables](https://12factor.net/config), a language- and OS-agnostic standard to specify key/value pairs at a high level of granularity.
 The infrastructure must therefore support providing these environment variables to the application.

+Secrets (usernames, passwords, API tokens), however, *MUST NOT* be passed as unencrypted environment variables but need special treatment.
+See point 16.

 (This corresponds to point 15.3 of the [Software/Service Requirements (SR)](software-requirements.md))